 The Forester kangaroo is protected wildlife.

-Forester kangaroos will be surveyed across much of eastern Tasmania between 23 September and 3 October 2019, however dates are subject to change dependent on weather conditions.
+An aerial survey of Forester kangaroos was carried out across much of eastern Tasmania between 23 September and 3 October 2019.
 For further information please see the Wild Fallow Deer Census page on this website.